Do you want to complete more tasks faster? Everybody wants that! Because of how demanding and busy our lives are.

 2. Pomodoro technique

 Pomodoro means “tomato” in Italian.
-Francesco Cirillo created this method for the first time in the 1980s.
-A updated edition of the same-named book was published in 2013.
-Short breaks are included into your everyday work routine as part of this time management method to increase productivity.
+Francesco Cirillo created this method for the first time in the 1980s as a simple yet effective time management method designed to increase productivity.

 The Technique is Simple!